February 1923

 Doyle (2008), pg 267

-The anti-Treaty 1st Southern Division Council reconvenes at James Moynihan's Gortnascorta, Coolea with Liam Lynch attending.
-Of the 18 officers at the meeting, only two held out any prospect of military victory with most being very pessimistic.
 The Director of Operations stated “If we intensify our war it will mean losing some of our best men who will be executed”.
 Lynch agrees that the position in the south is bad but claims that things are better in other parts of the country.
-Most disagree with this – Lynch agrees to the holding of an Executive meeting.
-(Tom Crofts replaces Deasy as O/C 1st Southern Division.)
+Most disagree with this.
+Lynch agrees to the holding of an Executive meeting to which Archbishop Harty’s proposals would be put – see Feb-10-23/2.
+(Tom Crofts had replaced Deasy as O/C 1st Southern Division.)

-O'Donoghue (1986), pg 296; Hopkinson (1988), pg 228 & 235-236
+O'Donoghue (1986), pg 296; Hopkinson (1988), pg 228 & 235-236; Kissane (2005), pg 111

-Anti-Treatyite Thomas Gibson executed in Portlaoise.
+Anti-Treatyite prisoner Thomas Gibson is executed in Portlaoise.

 O’Farrell (1997), pg 224; Macardle (1999), pg 985

-In Kerry, Michael Pierce and sixteen members of his column surrender to Brig General Paddy O’Daly and hand in their arms.
+In Kerry, Michael Pierce and sixteen members of his anti-Treaty column surrender to Brig General Paddy O’Daly and hand in their arms.
 They are allowed to return home after signing a pledge not to take up arms again against the government.

 Doyle (2008), pg 263 & 266

-Hopkinson (1988), pg 234
+Hopkinson (1988), pg 234; Kissane (2005), pg 94

 Farry (2012), pg 106